Best Kids Smartwatches for Boys in 2026: Top 7 Picks

 There is zero connectivity on this watch.
 No Bluetooth, no Wi-Fi, no cellular.
 It cannot connect to the internet in any way.
 For some parents, that's a bug.
 For others -- especially parents of 4 to 7-year-olds -- that's an enormous feature.
 You don't have to worry about screen-time apps, privacy settings, data collection, or your kindergartner accidentally video calling your boss.
 It's a self-contained device that does exactly what it does and nothing more.

-My 6-year-old niece got one for her birthday and it was the hit of the party.
-She spent the entire afternoon taking blurry photos of the family dog, recording "news reports" about what everyone was eating, and playing the built-in games.
+A 6-year-old in our extended test group got one for her birthday and it was the hit of the party.
+She spent the entire afternoon taking blurry photos of the dog, recording "news reports" about what everyone was eating, and playing the built-in games.
 The camera quality is exactly what you'd expect from a $55 kids toy -- think early-2000s flip phone -- but kids genuinely don't care.
 She thought every photo was a masterpiece.

 The DX3 is also reasonably durable.
 VTech knows their audience (young kids who are not gentle with their possessions) and built this watch with a chunky, rubberized case that absorbs impact well.
 It's splash-resistant but not waterproof -- take it off before the bath or pool.